 Doro Wat Recipe (Ethiopian Chicken Stew)

-If you enjoy a good spicy chicken stew, you're going to love this recipe from Ethiopia.
-It's called Doro Wat, and it has quickly become a favorite dish in the Chili Pepper Madness kitchen.
+If you enjoy a good spicy chicken stew, you're going to love this recipe.
+It's called Doro Wat, and it has quickly become a favorite meal in my kitchen.
+You know how I love it spicy.

 What is Doro Wat?

-Doro Wat is a flavorful Ethiopian dish made with chicken and a rich, spicy sauce spiced with berbere seasoning.
+Doro Wat is a flavorful Ethiopian dish made with chicken and a rich, vibrant sauce spiced with berbere seasoning.
 It's typically served with injera, a type of sourdough flatbread, or with cooked rice.

 You may have encountered Doro Wat in Ethiopian restaurants, but making it at home is incredibly easy, and incredibly satisfying.